 Salary in low $30s, full health insurance (HPHC) and dental insurance, IRA, generous time off

 We will begin the hiring process as soon as possible.
-Applications will be accepted until the position is filled.
+Applications will be accepted until September 30, 2014.
 Send resume and letter:

 - By email: email@example.com

 - By post: P.O.
 Box 6011, Boston MA 02114

 This month marks the 20th anniversary of the Violence Against Women Act (VAWA).
 The act was written by Joe Biden and signed into law on September 13, 1994.
 The act changed the response to domestic and sexual violence in the United States and provided funding for valuable domestic and sexual violence programs like The Network/La Red.

 Celebrations to mark the momentous anniversary of VAWA were held in Washington, DC this week and two TNLR staff members, Cassie Luna and Beth Leventhal were honored with invitations.
 Beth Leventhal, our Executive Director was invited to a celebration with Vice President, Joe Biden.
 Cassie Luna, our Technical Assistance Coordinator, received one of 5 National Unsung Hero’s award at the Pillars of Empowerment conference for her work with LGBTQ communities.
 We at TNLR are both proud and honored to have our organization and staff members recognized at these events as we celebrate 20 years of the Violence Against Women Act.

 Beth Leventhal was recently quoted in the Advocate, a popular national publication on LGBTQ issues in it’s article about LGBTQ partner abuse.
 The article titled, 2 Studies that Prove Domestic Violence Is an LGBTQ Issue, features information about the CDC’s 2010 National Intimate Partner and Sexual Violence Survey as well as information from a study from the National Violence Against Women Research Center.